 Come explore Ridester’s additional rideshare driver training videos

-How Much do Shopper Make?
+How Much Do Instacart Shoppers Make?

 Although Instacart independent contractors are not offered a guaranteed hourly wage, when business is slow shoppers earn about $10 an hour.
 Sure, this amount is a far cry from $25 an hour, but there is a plus side.
 Drivers have reported earning $350 within a timespan of three days, which averages out to about $117 each day rounded up.